PwintYeeMon/PwintYeeMon/README.md

 - ⚡ Fun fact: ...
 -->

-* 🎓 I recently graduated with computer science fron University of Greenwich.
+* 🎓 I hold a bachelor's degree from University of Greenwich in Computing, specialising in Information Systems.
+* ✨ I got exposed to the UX world in the first semester when I took a module in Human Computer Interaction Design.
-* 💻 I'm currenly working as a UX Designer.
+* 💻 And now, I'm working as a UX Designer!
 * 📫 Reach me on pwintyeemon@gmail.com

 <!-- ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=PwintYeeMon&theme=radical) -->